martineingolfsrud/Opentrons-OT-2-performance-assessment/README.md

 -	Evaluate the performance of a liquid handling robot in comparison to human operators.
 -	Apply the sample preparation protocols to real-world biological samples.

 The proteomics sample preparation protocols adapted and developed for the OT-2 were the bicinchoninic acid (BCA) protein assay and the single-pot, solid-phase-enhanced sample preparation (SP3) protocol.
-To compare performance between the Opentrons OT-2 pipetting robot and human operators, BCA assay absorbances and protein group and peptide counts from LC-MS analysis of SP3 samples were collected.
+To compare performance between the Opentrons OT-2 pipetting robot and human operators, BCA assay absorbances and protein group and peptide counts from LC-MS analysis of MDA lysate samples were collected.
 Additionally, pipetting steps were timed to compare operating speed.
+Finally, the OT-2 was tested on real-world yeast samples, yielding quantitative proteomics data.

 ## Table of contents